-Wilson Mountain Reservation Trail is a 1.7 mile moderately trafficked loop trail located near Dedham, Massachusetts and is good for all skill levels.
-The trail is primarily used for hiking and birding and is accessible year-round.
+Wilson Mountain Reservation Trail is a 1.7 mile moderately trafficked loop trail located near Dedham, Massachusetts that offers scenic views and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 My dog loves this place in the summer.
 There is a little watering hole that a lot of people take their dogs swimming in.
 Technically, dogs have to be on leash but at this spot no one really cares as long as the dogs are behaving.
 I've been going here for years and only had one issue with the leash.
 Lots of little trails to go on.
 Nothing is too difficult.